dacoder101/math-game-bot/README.md

 Clone the repository, and follow the instructions for contributing.
 After exporting the token and executing `run.py`, the bot should go online.

-Exporting an environment variable only lasts in that terminal session, meaning the token could be lost.
-You may want to consider configuring the run script to use `dotenv`, and create a `.env` file to store your token.
+Exporting an environment variable using the `export` command only lasts for the duration of the terminal session it was used, meaning the token could be lost.
+You may want to consider creating a `.env` file to store the token.